 - Complicated Retrofit – A gas-fired model requires a special ventilation system.
 You’ll have to hire a professional to handle the task.
 An electric model may require your electrical system to be upgraded, meaning you’ll have to hire an electrician.

 With this basic information, you can now decide whether a tankless water heater is a great investment.
-If you’re still unsure if this water heater is right for you, please contact us at Sherlock Heating & Air Conditioning, and we’ll be happy to help.
+If you’re still unsure if this water heater is right for you, please contact us at Sherlock Plumbing, Heating & Air, and we’ll be happy to help.
 We serve the San Diego area.